Indecomposability for differential algebraic groups: Indecomposability

-But, this holds for all $b \models X_i$ and $X_i$ is indecomposable, which is a contradiction, unless $X_i \subseteq stab_G(p).$ This completes the proof, except for the strong connectedness.
-That is actually the result of the next \emph{more general} proposition. \end{proof}

-Of course, as in the more familiar case of groups of finite Morley rank (see \cite{Marker}, chapter 7, section 3) we know more than simply that the group generated by the family is definable.
+Of course, as in the more familiar case of groups of finite Morley rank we know more than that the group generated by the family is definable.
 We have constructed the definition of the group which gives it a very particular form.
-The next proposition works even if the subgroup is not generated in the manner in the above theorem or the subgroups are of lower type,

-\begin{prop} Let $X_i$, for $i \in I$, be a family of $k$-indecomposables each containing the identity.
-Let $H =\langle X_i \rangle$ and suppose that $H$ is definable.
-Then $H$ is $k$-indecomposable. \end{prop} \begin{proof} Let $H_1 \leq G$ with $H \not \leq H_1.$ Then there exists $i$ such that $X_i \not \subset H_1.$ For this particular $i,$ we know, by $n$-indecomposability, that the coset space $X_i/H_1$ has high differential type.
-That is $\tau (X_i /H_1) \geq n.$ But, then $\tau (H /H_1) \geq n.$ \end{proof} Note that there is no assumption in the previous proposition that $\tau (G) =k.$ This is assumed in the indecomposability theorem, but the proposition about the $k$-indecomposability of the generated subgroup holds more generally, assuming the group is definable.
-In general, we do not about the definability of such a subgroup, unless additional assumptions are made.
+For further discussion see \cite{Marker}, chapter 7, section 3.
+Analogies between strongly connected differential algebraic groups and groups of finite Morley rank will be pursued in \cite{JIndecomp2}.